 Significant progress has been made on implementing the Government 's response to the recommendations of the Teacher Education Ministerial Advisory Group report, Action Now – Classroom Ready Teachers.
 This includes the Literacy and Numeracy Test for Initial Teacher Education Students.

 The Australian Professional Standards for Teachers (the teacher standards) and the Australian Professional Standard for Principals (the principal standard) have also been important milestones in defining what quality means in the profession.

-All states and territories have linked the Teacher Standards to registration requirements, some referencing the Teacher Standards in the professional learning requirements for teachers and others link salary to the certification of teachers at the Highly Accomplished and Lead Teacher (HALT) levels.
+All states and territories now require teachers to meet teacher standards to be able to register, with some referencing the teacher standards in the professional learning requirements for teachers, and others linking salary to the certification of teachers at the Highly Accomplished and Lead Teacher.

-While some teacher workforce data is available, the TEMAG report recommends better data collection at the national level.
-Work is underway on Australian Teacher Workforce Data, a nation-wide collection of data to assist with workforce planning and improve the collective understanding of the teacher workforce.
+While some teacher workforce data is available, the Teacher Education Ministerial Advisory Group report recommends better data collection at the national level.
+The department is currently working on a nationwide collection of data to assist with workforce planning and improve understanding of the teacher workforce.

 It is increasingly important to improve our understanding of the impact teachers can have on student outcomes and how they can use this information to improve their teaching.
 The Government commissioned research—Teacher Effectiveness Systems, Frameworks and Measures: A Review—from the University of Melbourne to look at current Australian and international approaches to teacher evaluation.